LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ## Skills

-Proficient in R with dyplr and ggplot, Python with pandas and machine learning with sklearn, SQL, and Excel.
-Competent with PowerBI and Tableau.
+- R with dyplr and ggplot
+- Python with pandas and machine learning with sklearn
+- SQL and Excel
+- Competent with PowerBI and Tableau

 ## Employment History